wyattharrell/segmented-selector/README.md

 }

 ```
-This will be used as the datasource for the View.
+This will be used as the datasource for the view.
 It should conform to `String`, `CaseIterable` & `Identifiable`.

 ### Create a ViewModel

 ```swift
 class ExampleViewModel: SegmentedSelectorViewModel {
 	var viewState: SegmentedSelectorViewState<ExampleEnum>

     init(viewState: SegmentedSelectorViewState<ExampleEnum>) {